 Costa Rica, a developing nation, holds a National debt of $3000 billion and requires paying an interest bill on the national debt that amounts to$340 billion annually.
-By making such a payment, the Costa Rica government makes a tradeoff of spending less money on welfare programs on the economy on Infrastructure Development, Healthcare, and Education, etc. Thus the opportunity cost of making Interest payments is the amount foregone on social welfare schemes by the Costa Rica Government.
+By making such a payment, the Costa Rica government makes a tradeoff of spending less on welfare programs for economic Infrastructure Development, Healthcare, Education, etc. Thus the opportunity cost of making Interest payments is the amount foregone on social welfare schemes by the Costa Rica Government.

 Example 6 – Derivatives Trading

-Let’s undertake one example related to Derivatives Trading and the role and impact of Opportunity Cost in the same.
+Let’s undertake one example related to Derivatives Trading and the role and impact of Opportunity Cost.

-ABC Bank is holding a large position in NASDAQ listed Chegg Company.
+ABC Bank holds a large position in NASDAQ listed Chegg Company.
 The stock is currently trading at $35 per share.
-The Bank intends to cover its exposure in the company without selling the stock and intends to adopt a strategy that can result in Income generation as well.
+The Bank intends to cover its exposure in the company without selling the stock and adopt a strategy that can result in Income generation as well.

-In order to achieve the intended objective, ABC Bank sells near-money calls of $40 for near expiry month, which resulted in income generation for ABC Bank in the form of the premium received on selling such call options.
-The strategy adopted by the Bank on shares of Chegg is called a Covered Call Strategy, and it led to the generation of income for the Bank.
+To achieve the intended objective, ABC Bank sells near-money calls of $40 for the near-expiry month, which results in income generation for ABC Bank in the form of the premium received on selling such call options.
+The strategy adopted by the Bank on shares of Chegg is called a Covered Call Strategy, which led to the generation of income for the Bank.
 However, the Opportunity Cost of such a covered call is giving up the upside on the long stock position of Chegg Inc when the stock price rises beyond the exercise price of the short call of $40.
 Thus, ABC Bank generated income by giving up the opportunity cost of the upside of Chegg Inc beyond $40.

 Example 7 – Bank related Decision

-Another example relates to the decision of a Bank related to accepting or rejecting Credit Applicants.
+Another example relates to a Bank’s decision to accept or reject credit applicants.
 Let’s understand the same.

 Rancoft Bank in Chicago is evaluating whether to set its cutoff FICO score of 680 to approve or reject credit facilities to the pool of applicants.
-The Bank in the past has advanced credit facilities with a cutoff score of 660 and observed 20% accounting turning bad at a later date.
+In the past, the Bank has advanced credit facilities with a cutoff score of 660 and observed 20% of accounting turning bad later.